astrauka/define-poro/README.md

 Ruby guys are lazy so we would like to type something shorter - that's provided by DefinePoro:

 ```
-RegisterUser = DefinePoro::Define.new(:user, :params) do
+RegisterUser = DefinePoro::As.new(:user, :params) do
   # logic for registering user
 end
 ```

-The `DefinePoro::Define` implementation is easy and performant ruby code.
+The `DefinePoro::As` implementation is easy and performant ruby code.

-## Should you use it?
+### Should you use it?

 Yes - if you are lazy to type initializers.

 No - if you think that dynamic class definition could be harmful.
 And I believe that in some cases it could.

+SURELY NOT - sadly assignment does not handle constants scope well.

-## Installation
+### Installation

 Add this line to your application's Gemfile: